Cauayan, Isabela: Establishment

 The original inhabitants (as recorded by the Dominican vicar of Ilagan, Father dela Torre, who explored the area in 1736) were Gaddang.
 Cauayan town was once a part of the province of Cagayan.
-When Nueva Vizcaya was created as a province in 1839, Cauayan was transferred to it.
-On May 1, 1856, the province of Isabela was created by a Royal Decree, Cauayan was again administratively transferred, this time to Isabela.

 Founded in 1740, Cauayan antedates the establishment of Isabela by 116 years.
 The town site was first located in a place called Calanusian along the Cagayan River.
 After a series of disastrous floods, the town site was moved to its present location.

+When Nueva Vizcaya was created as a province in 1839, Cauayan was transferred to it.

+On May 1, 1856, the province of Isabela was created by a Royal Decree, Cauayan was again administratively transferred, this time to Isabela.